Mortirolo // Gavia // Stelvio – Three passes – One day ride

 Here is the classic road version of Mogast.
 Mortirolo, Gavia and Stelvio all in one whisper.
 The alpine roller coaster we got addicted to.

-A few more words about the novelty of the year, the crunchy bit of the cake: the alternative gravel Mogast route.
+A few more words about the novelty of the year, the crunchy bit of the cake: the alternative gravel plus+ Mogast route.

 In Eita the tarmac ends and things finally get rough until Passo Verva (click here if you want to have some visual hint of what to expect).
-After a technical descent, in Arnoga, just let your wheels kiss for a few meters the asphalt again and cross the main road SS 38.
+After a technical and rough descent, in Arnoga, just let your wheels kiss for a few meters the asphalt again and cross the main road SS 38.
 Here begins another chapter of the story: the Decauville road; What, believe it or not, once upon a time was a road for electrified heavy vehicles transporting material to the Cancano dam is now a gravel reservoir of nature for biking and trekking.

 GET TO THE POINT